Skip to main content

 Most of the time when cancer is found in the liver it spreads to the liver from a cancer that began somewhere else in the body.
 These tumors are named after the place where they began (primary site) and are further described as metastatic.

-Facts: According to the Illinois State Cancer Registry, in 2008, about 650 new cases of liver cancer will be diagnosed in Illinois.
-Of these, about 460 will be in men and about 190 will be in women.
-About 520 Illinoisans are expected to die of liver cancer in 2008.
-Liver cancer occurs more often in people older than age 60.
+Facts: According to the Illinois State Cancer Registry, in 2021, there were 1,028 new cases of liver cancer diagnosed in Illinois.
+Of these, 742 were in men and 286 in women.
+In 2021, 690 Illinoisans died from liver cancer.
+Liver cancer occurs more often in people over 60 years of age.

 What are the Causes and Risk Factors of Liver Cancer?

-Cirrhosis: Cirrhosis is a disease that develops when liver cells are damaged and replaced with scar tissue.
+Cirrhosis is a disease that develops when liver cells are damaged and replaced with scar tissue.
 It may be caused by alcohol abuse, certain drugs or chemicals and certain viruses or parasites.
-About 5 percent of people with cirrhosis develop liver cancer.
+About 5% of people with cirrhosis develop liver cancer.

-Aflatoxin: Liver cancer can be caused by aflatoxin, a harmful substance made by certain types of fungus that can contaminate peanuts, wheat, soybeans, ground nuts, corn and rice.
+Liver cancer can be caused by aflatoxin, a harmful substance made by certain types of fungus that can contaminate peanuts, wheat, soybeans, ground nuts, corn, and rice.
 Long-term exposure to aflatoxins increases the risk of liver cancer.

 What are the Symptoms of Liver Cancer?